Skip to content

 For values that may be absent:

 Settable<T> is a three-state type for partial updates.
-This is the problem it solves: in a PATCH API, you need to distinguish between “set this field to a value”, “clear this field to null”, and “don’t touch this field”.
+In a PATCH API, you need to distinguish between “set this field to a value”, “clear this field to null”, and “don’t touch this field”.
 TypeScript’s Partial<T> can’t tell the difference between “set to undefined” and “not provided”.

 Use it with default field values so callers only specify what they’re changing: